 For instance, philosophy students have used their experience as volunteers to reflect on what it means to “give time.”
 Sociology students have mentored at-risk youth to better understand juvenile delinquency.
 Theater students have collected oral histories and woven them into a community-constructed play.
 Community-based learning takes many forms: field trips, mentoring, quantitative research, ethnography, or service, as well as internships, special projects, Venture grants and fellowships.

 Interested?
 Want to learn more?
 Good.

 Well start by perusing this website - it has a lot to offer for students, faculty, and community members.
-But don't stop there; send us an email, give us a call, or come visit us in person at the Liberal Arts in Practice Center, so that we can serve your specific interests.
+But don't stop there; send us an email, give us a call, or come visit us in person at the Liberal Arts in Practice Center (the red brick building on the corner of Emerson and College St. with chard growing on the steps), so that we can serve your specific interests.

 Carol Wickersham, the Director of Community-Based Learning is available to help students, faculty and community partners conceive of and construct opportunities that enhance academic learning and promote the public good.
 Contact her at:

 The Liberal Arts in Practice Center (corner of College and Emerson Street)

 9 Reasons for students to do Community-Based Learning (CBL)

 - Apply, challenge and reflect on what you’ve learned in the classroom.